 - 1 Modification of data in files, such as read/write from/to file register and execution of the FWRITE/FREAD instruction - 2 When the CPU module is in the STOP state, the file operation is performed by writing the FB file to the programmable controller.
 In the RUN state, it is performed by online change.
 Note that only programs and FB files that are registered in the parameter can be written when the operating status of the CPU module is RUN. - 3 Available only when the CPU module operation status is STOP/PAUSE.
 A communication error occurs when operated in the RUN state. - 4 Available only when the CPU module operation status is STOP/PAUSE.
-When a program tries to perform memory operation while the CPU module is RUN, the operation is continued after the operation status is changed through remote STOP. - 5 Operation on CPU Module Logging Configuration Tool. - 6 When the operation target is the SD memory card, the operation can be performed even while the CPU module is RUN. - 7 The availability of the online change (the file batch online change of FB files and the global label setting file) differs depending on the model and firmware version.

-For supported models and firmware versions, refer to the following.

-Page 700 Added and Enhanced Functions

-For executable conditions of the file batch online change, refer to the following.
+When a program tries to perform memory operation while the CPU module is RUN, the operation is continued after the operation status is changed through remote STOP. - 5 Operation on CPU Module Logging Configuration Tool. - 6 When the operation target is the SD memory card, the operation can be performed even while the CPU module is RUN. - 7 The availability of the online change (the file batch online change of FB files and the global label setting file) differs depending on the model and firmware version. - For supported models and firmware versions, refer to the following. - $\ensuremath{\boxtimes}\xspace^{-1}$ Page 705 Added and Enhanced Functions - For executable conditions of the file batch online change, refer to the following. - GX Works3 Operating Manual

-When the modules that do not support the online change mentioned above are used, the operation that is performed in the RUN state continues after the operating status is changed by the remote STOP function.
+For the modules that do not support the online change mentioned above, the operation continues after the operating status is changed by the remote STOP function if the operation is performed during RUN state.

-- 8 If the global label that can be accessed from the external device is set and the CPU module is in the RUN state, only read operation is available. - 9 When the CPU module is in the RUN state, the file operation is available only when the target file is already written to the CPU module. - 10 When the recording function is in the process of saving, the file operation is not available. - 11 When the recording function is in one of the following states, the file operation is not available. - · Preparing - Operating - · Save trigger established - Saving - 12 For supported models and firmware versions, refer to the following.

-MELSEC iQ-R Ethernet User's Manual (Application)
+- 8 If the global label that can be accessed from the external device is set and the CPU module is in the RUN state, only read operation is available. - 9 When the CPU module is in the RUN state, the file operation is available only when the target file is already written to the CPU module. - 10 When the recording function is in the process of saving, the file operation is not available. - 11 When the recording function is in one of the following states, the file operation is not available. - · Preparing - · Operating - · Save trigger established - · Saving - 12 For supported models and firmware versions, refer to the following. - MELSEC iQ-R Ethernet User's Manual (Application)